Ousikai/Ousikai.github.io/_posts/tempest-crossing/teller-of-worlds/2020-11-14-the-wind-blows-over-me-part-13.md

 "Hey, why are you crying?
 We're suppose to be having fun here!"

+*Heh, easy for you to say.
+But thinking about it then, there was something here, something worthwhile to latch onto.
+A dream bigger than myself, huh?*

 Out of all the memories I had chosen to remember, I can't believe this is one of the ones I had almost forgotten.
 I carefully put away the package, and make a note to wrap and exchange it for the next time we happen to meet.
 I laughed at the conversation I predicted would unfold:

 "Why would you get me a gift?
 I know my birthday and christmas are pretty much on the same day, but come on, there was no need!
 Now I gotta get you something for NEXT year!"